Emergency Dentistry Torrance

 Learn More About Periodontal Therapy

-Learn More About Root Canal Therapy
+Learn More About Root Canal Treatment

 Knocked-Out Tooth

 Is a knocked-out tooth a dental emergency?
-Your teeth should never be knocked out, so if this happens you’ll need to visit your dentist immediately.
+Your teeth should never be knocked out, so if this happens, you’ll need to visit your dentist immediately.
 The quicker you’re able to see them for help, the higher the chance of success in preserving your tooth.
 Make sure to visit your dentist within 30-60 minutes of the incident.

 How you should handle a knocked-out tooth: Make sure to only touch your knocked-out tooth by the crown (top side) and never by the roots.
 Rinse the tooth with water to remove dirt and debris, but do NOT scrub off any attached tissue or use soap to clean it.
 Store it in a container of saline solution or milk to keep it moist and viable until you can see your dentist.